Specification of curves and couplings (Duo objects)

 where A is the reference label used for the electronic state A2Pi.

-\hat{L}_z operator nust be specified using the <x|Lz|y> keyword.
+For the spin-orbit-x case (\Lambda-representation), the value of the matrix elements of the \hat{L}_z operator must be specified using the <x|Lz|y> keyword.
 This representation is designed to work with e.g., the MOLPRO outputs.
 For \Lambda\ne 0, the diagonal SO-matrix element (e.g. between to \Pi-components of \Lambda=1) should be specified using the \langle \Pi_x|LSZ |\Pi_y \rangle component (e.g. \langle 1.2 |{\rm LSZ} |1.3 \rangle).

 spin-spin